 From Georgetown, enjoy a pretty drive through the town of Glen Williams as you make your way to Scotsdale Farm.
 If you’re up for a hike, there’s a beautiful six-kilometre section of The Bruce Trail to explore.
 Alternatively, you can enjoy a shorter walk to take in the fall colours around the farm and the beautiful pond just beyond the barn.

 Andrew’s Scenic Acres is another must-stop picnic packing pick for the freshest of fall produce, pies, tarts and more.
 If you’d like a fresh bouquet of blooms for your picnic, their pick-your-own sunflowers and dahlias won’t disappoint.
 The onsite winery also offers a tasty selection of fruit wines that the family has been perfecting for over three decades.

 There are two great options for apples nearby.
-Wheelbarrow Orchards, in Milton, offers both pick-your-own and curbside pickup of their apples.
+In Milton, Wheelbarrow Orchards offers pick-your-own and curbside pickup of their apples.
 If you’d like to pick your own, be sure to reserve an orchard time slot in advance.
-Order ahead from their online store to enjoy reduced rates.
+You can also order ahead from their online store.

 In addition to pick-your-own apples, Chudleigh’s, also in Milton, offers hands-on farm experiences and nature trails.
 If you’d like to tuck some freshly baked treats into your picnic basket, Chudleigh’s Blossom Café, in downtown Milton, offers a delicious selection of homemade desserts.

 While you’re in the area, be sure to stop by Milton’s Orange Snail Brewers to sample some of their tasty autumn ales.
 Taproom guests are often treated to sneak peeks of their limited-edition brews.